-An auto policy only covers the vehicle itself, not any type of build inside or any of your personal belongings.
+A standard auto insurance policy only covers the vehicle itself, not any type of build inside or any of your personal belongings.
 If you were to insure your van with a standard auto insurance policy, just like your regular car, the van would be protected in the event of an accident, theft, or damage depending on the specifics of your auto insurance plan.
 Again, this does not include coverage of any type of build or conversion inside or any personal effects inside.

-If you want the build and the stuff inside your van to be insured, you’ll need to get a Class B RV policy.
-If you didn’t put much money or time into your conversion, then maybe this isn’t a big deal and you’re ok insuring it with regular auto insurance.
-But if your van has a lot of blood, sweat, tears, and coin put into it, I suggest going with an RV insurance policy so you’re protected in all events, including if the van is totaled or broken into.
+If you want the build and the stuff inside your campervan to be insured, you’ll need to get a Class B RV insurance policy.
+If you didn’t put much money or time into your van conversion, then maybe this isn’t a big deal and you’re ok insuring it with regular auto insurance.
+But if your van has a lot of blood, sweat, tears, and money put into it, I suggest going with an RV insurance policy so you’re protected in all events, including if the van is totaled or broken into.

-For example, Storyteller Overland, a supporting partner of the Van Life Roadmap, builds turnkey, adventure ready vehicles with a set layout that has been proven and tested to meet safety requirements, best practices, and industry standards.
-This, and the fact that their vehicle designs and overall value are documented, makes it easy for insurance companies to assess and insure their full value.
+For example, Storyteller Overland builds turnkey, adventure-ready campervans with a set layout that has been proven and tested to meet safety requirements, best practices, and industry standards.
+This, and the fact that their vehicle designs and overall value are well documented, makes it easy for insurance companies to assess and insure their full value.
 Turnkey RVs and campervans like this are the easiest to insure with RV insurance.

 In order to be adequately covered in case of a claim, insurance companies want to see a paper trail, otherwise, they’ll have no idea how to assess the value of the hard work and material costs that went into your conversion.
 Here’s what you’ll need to get insurance for your campervan.

 Receipts and Invoices

-Keep all your receipts and invoices throughout your build process and make sure to track the labor hours you or the conversion company put into the van if you’re doing a DIY conversion.
+Keep all your receipts and invoices throughout your build process and make sure to track the labor hours you put into the van if you’re doing a DIY conversion.

 Having detailed photos of the van, inside and out, including photos of the valuables inside that you travel with is helpful in case something happens and you need to file a claim.
 I also recommend making a spreadsheet of the valuables you travel with and the price you purchased them for.
 Keep all of this data stored safely online in case you ever need it for a claim.
 I use Google Drive so I can access the files I need from anywhere.

 RV coverage requirements vary state-by-state so you’ll need to check with the state your van is registered in.
 The insurance company you’re getting a quote from may need certain information from you, like VIN numbers, emission testing, a statement explaining the conversion, the van’s gross weight, and more.

-Some states have specific requirements that need to be met in order to consider a van an RV or motorhome, like running water or an electric refrigerator, so look into these ahead of time especially if you plan on having a very simple build.
+Some states have specific requirements that need to be met in order to consider a van an RV or motorhome, like running water, a bed, or an electric refrigerator, so look into these ahead of time especially if you plan on having a very simple build.

-Unfortunately, a lot of people report difficulties in getting their self-built camper vans insured for a reasonable cost.
+Unfortunately, a lot of people report difficulties in getting their self-built campervans insured for a reasonable cost.
 Some have had success, but many have not.
-It’s dependent not only on the company and state but also circumstances.
+It’s dependent not only on the company and state but also on circumstances.
 Some travelers have had luck when they’ve explained their situation in person to an agent after being declined by the same company online or on the phone.

 Define Whether You Are “Full-time” or “Part-time”

 If you have the opportunity to choose between fair market value or full replacement value, I personally recommend full replacement value.
 It will make a huge difference in your policy cost.

 The fair market value determined by your insurance company is based on the number of miles on your van and might not equate to the real fair market value based on how well some of these vans actually hold their value.

-Getting personal property insurance is usually an easy process that requires submitting photos or receipts to your insurance company before you take off, and an annual policy is usually pretty affordable.
+Getting personal effects coverage is usually an easy process that requires submitting photos or receipts of your valuables to your insurance company before you take off, and an annual policy is usually pretty affordable.
 Different coverage levels are generally available so tally up the cost of the valuables you travel with to decide how much coverage you might need.

 Consider Whether You’ll Be Doing International Travel

-I encourage you to shop around and talk to agents from different companies to see what they can do for you.
-Rather than getting an online quote, go talk to an agent in person and explain your situation.
+I encourage you to shop around and get quotes from different companies to see what they can do for you.
 Ideally, you want a comprehensive plan that will insure the people, belongings, build, and vehicle for a fair price.

 Are you shopping for RV insurance for your campervan?
 Have you had trouble obtaining it?
-Share your questions, tips, and experiences down in the comments, and make sure to sign up for course updates here.
+Share your questions, tips, and experiences down in the comments, and make sure to sign up for van life updates here.